patronasxdxd/dev/README.md

 - A LQTY reward event occurs, and `G` is updated
 - Its ETH and LQTY gains are paid out
-- Its tagged front end’s LQTY gains are paid out to that front end
 - The deposit is updated, with new snapshots of `P`, `S` and `G`
-- The front end’s stake updated, with new snapshots of `P` and `G`

 When a liquidation occurs:
 - A LQTY reward event occurs, and `G` is updated